-De Novo Fund: In the Province of Ontario, the Employer shall contribute an amount in cents-per-hour worked, including waiting and reporting time, for all employees covered by this Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out in the Provincial Appendix.
-Contributions on all overtime hours shall be doubled.
+De Novo Fund: The Employer shall contribute an amount in cents-per-hour worked, including waiting and reporting time, for all employees covered by this Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out in the Addendum.
+Contributions on all overtime hours shall be calculated at the applicable overtime rate (i.e. 1 1⁄2 or 2).